Pi-thagoras/notes/README.md

 Me -> π-thagoras

-This website is for notes, you want notes?... well you came to the right place!
+This website is definitely filled with notes haha- , you want notes?... well you came to the right place!

 Currently it's still not fully functional but hopefully it should be soon. :)